Cosmo Kramer uses fictional roots to narrowly defeat Will Smith for USGD presidential title

 “It really doesn’t matter,” downtown advocate Peter Perspiration said.
 “It doesn’t matter who was elected.
 Nothing will change unless students get involved with the community.”

-10. It’s actually a cool and useful piece of information.
-I am glad that you simply shared this helpful information with us.
-Please stay us informed like this.
-Thank you for sharing.
+13. It’s really a great and useful piece of info.
+I’m glad that you just shared this helpful info with us.
+Please keep us informed like this.
+Thanks for sharing.

 Leave a Reply